 - New Vendors Risk based approval process

 - Current Vendors Ongoing maintenance process

 - Written specifications for all raw materials

 - Continuing guarantees, or an equivalent on file

 - Approved supplier list

-- Procedures to handle emergency situations when a raw material must be purchased from a non-approved supplier
+- Procedures to handle emergency situations when raw material must be purchased from a non-approved supplier

 - Non-compliance management

 - Raw material receiving procedures

 - Traceability programs

-CONTROL OF PHYSICAL HAZARDS AND FOREIGN MATERIAL
+CONTROL OF PHYSICAL CONTAMINANTS

-All packaging materials shipped to General Mills shall be free of hazardous foreign material, such as wood, bodily fluids, glass, brittle plastics, ceramics, contaminated water, etc. and shall be in compliance with General Mills specification, local laws or regulations.
-Suppliers may have a physical hazard prevention, detection and control program.
+All packaging materials shipped to General Mills shall be free of hazardous foreign material, and shall comply with General Mills specifications, local laws or regulations.

+Suppliers may have a physical hazard prevention, detection, and control program.
 This program may include strategic placement of strainers, sifters, scalpers, filters, magnets, X-rays, visual sorters, and/or metal detectors at strategic points in the process from point of unloading throughout the process.

 Physical hazard detection and control devices shall not be used to clean up known contamination in the raw materials or finished product.

 Terminal product protection devices shall be present as appropriate to the material category and product type.

 There shall be no further processing or handling between these final product protection devices and the end of the production line.
-GMI will look for the product protection devices to be appropriately managed as part of the HACCP plan.

-All physical hazard detection and control devices shall have an effective management program including:
+All physical hazard detection and control devices shall be documented as part of the site's HACCP plan (or equivalent plan) and have an effective management program including:

-- Immediate response to findings

-- Investigation into source and root cause

-- Risk assessment for product produced

-- Complete documentation of checks and findings

-- Retention of foreign matter through shelf life of product
+- Immediate response to findings - Investigation into source and root cause - Risk assessment for product produced - Complete documentation of checks and findings - Retention of foreign matter through shelf life of product - Procedures to follow when device malfunctions